rust-cv/hnsw/README.md

 ## Credit

 This is in no way a direct copy or reimplementation of [the original implementation](https://github.com/nmslib/hnswlib/blob/master/hnswlib/hnswalg.h).
 This was made purely based on [the paper](https://arxiv.org/pdf/1603.09320.pdf) without reference to the original headers.
-The paper is very well written and easy to understand, with some minor exceptions, so I never needed to refer to the original headers as I thought I would when I began working on this.
+The paper is very well written and easy to understand, with some minor exceptions.
 Thank you to the authors for your valuble contribution.

 ## Questions?
 Contributions?
 Excited?